p-ssanders/rabbitmq-demo/README.md

 ##  Publisher
-The `publisher` application creates a single message publisher, and schedules it to publish test messages every two seconds to a fanout exchange named `app-events`.
+The `publisher` application creates a single message publisher, and schedules it to publish test messages every two seconds to a fanout exchange named `demo-app-events`.
 Messages are serialized to JSON using a `Jackson2JsonMessageConverter`.

 Published messages are confirmed by the broker, and the confirmation is processed asynchronously